bihealth/scelvis/README.rst

 - HTTP(S) URLs, e.g., ``https://user:password@host/path/to/data``.
 - S3 URLs, e.g., ``s3://bucket/path``, optionally ``s3://key:token@bucket/path``.

-Data sources can either point to directories that contain the ``about.md`` string directly (data sets) contain multiple data set directories.
+Data sources can either point to HDF5 files directly or to directories containing multiple HDF5 files.
 The only exception is iRODS with ticket-based access.
 Because of technical restrictions, you have to assign a unique ticket for each data set and specify the data sets individually.